What are the types of industrial water quenching rollers?

 Thermal Properties

-• Excellent thermal fatigue resistance in cyclic temperature environments
+• Excellent resistance to thermal fatigue over repeated temperature cycling

 Mechanical Strength and Durability